anoumenon/data_structures_and_algorithms-py/README.md

 <a id="graph"></a>
 ### 6. graph <br>

+Non leanear vertex relationships.<br>
+This graph class containes methods for:
+Adding a vertex
-Double linked list class for use as a queue.<br>
+Checking for a vertex
+Adding an edge between verts
+Aquiring the neighbors of a vertex
+Breadth first traversal

 [link: code](https://github.com/jasonb315/data_structures_and_algorithms/tree/master/data_structures/graph)<br>